The Good Wife season 4: Reception

 The fourth season of The Good Wife received critical acclaim.
-The review aggregator website Rotten Tomatoes reports a 95% certified fresh rating based on 21 reviews.
+The review aggregator website Rotten Tomatoes reports a 96% rating based on 24 reviews.
 The critics consensus reads, "This season of The Good Wife continues its winning streak as one of television's top shows, with unique legal cases and intelligent political drama."
-On Metacritic, the fourth season currently sits at an 86 out of 100, based on 5 critics, indicating "universal acclaim".
+On Metacritic, the fourth season currently sits at an 86 out of 100, based on five critics.